Cingulara/openrmf-msg-compliance/README.md

 ![.NET Core Build and Test](https://github.com/Cingulara/openrmf-msg-compliance/workflows/.NET%20Core%20Build%20and%20Test/badge.svg)

-# openrmf-msg-controls
+# openrmf-msg-compliance
-Messaging service to respond to internal API requests to receive a list of controls.
+Messaging service to respond to internal API requests to receive compliance data as well as CCI data.
 This is all using a NATS Request/Reply scenario.
 This uses an XML file to load an internal memory database of sorts to query and receive data from.
 Update the database = update the XML file and redeploy.

+* openrmf.compliance.cci
-* openrmf.controls
+* openrmf.compliance.cci.control

 ## Running the NATS docker images
 * docker run --rm --name nats-main -p 4222:4222 -p 6222:6222 -p 8222:8222 nats:2.1.2-linux